emreberge/short-urls/README.md

 Scaling
 -------

-To handle the increasing amount of requests the database should be copied regularly and used by several instances of the app that redirect short urls.
+To handle the increasing amount of requests the database can be copied regularly and used by several instances of the app that redirect short urls.
+So URLs are created by a single instance but lookups are made by several.
+But what happens if a lookup is made before that entry is copied to the helper instances?
+To prevent error this may cause, the helper instances should forward the lookup to the main instance incase it can't be found on the helper instances database.

 Setup & Run
 -----------